 21a)Each team must purchase their own insurance.
 Insurance companies are listed on the Diamond League website.
 The Diamond League must be named as additional insured.
 A copy of this must be turned into the league at the spring meeting date.

-21b) Each team must complete the Concussion Compliance Form that states each team is in compliance with the Ohio Return to Play Law regarding concussions.
+21b) Each team must complete the Concussion Compliance/Lindsey's Law Form that states each team is in compliance with the Ohio Return to Play Law regarding concussions and each team/organization must complete the Safe Sport Act compliance form.

 22)All home games--league or non-league, must be scheduled through a Diamond League approved umpire association.
 Teams must notify the league officials at the spring meeting which umpire association is being used.
 A list of approved umpires is listed on the website.
 The Diamond League only allows high school certified umpires.
 It is each team’s responsibility to send in your home schedule to the approved umpire association that has been reported to the league.